Chris-Harvey0/CSC8110-Cloud-Computing/README.md

 For this the [Hello Kubernetes Docker image](https://hub.docker.com/r/paulbouwer/hello-kubernetes/) was used.
 This was deployed onto the cluster by running a deplyment.yml file using Terraform.
 Once this was deployed I forwarded the port to my machine and checked to see that the web front end was working as intended.
+## Reflection
+This project gave me experience in cloud computing which is an area of computing I had not made a project in before.
+It allowed me to build on my knowledge of Docker which I had used previously in my [Internet of Things project](https://github.com/Chris-Harvey0/CSC8112-Internet-of-Things).
+I had not used Azure Kubernetes Services or Terraform previously and found these tools took some getting used to.
+The main issue I encountered was with giving Terraform the correct permissions to create clusters on Azure.
+I explored the possible options that could be used and the differences between system assigned and user assigned managed identities.
+I decided that system assigned would be the simpler solution and implemented this.
+In future projects I would like to make more use of cloud as this was a relatively simple introduction to cloud computing.